bedatadriven/renjin-docs/source/introduction.rst

 Introduction
 ============

-This guide covers Renjin version |version| and is aimed at developers looking
+This guide covers Renjin |release| and is aimed at developers looking to:
-to:

 1. integrate R code in their Java applications and to exchange data between Java and R code, and/or to